| Barry MacDonnell's

 ▸ Then click Edit to open the Styles Editor.

-▸ Delete the [Und] code in the Contents pane.
+▸ To remove underlines, delete the [Und] code in the Contents pane.

-▸ To change the text color, click in the Contents pane just after the existing [Color] code and then use Format, Font on the Editor's menu to open the Font properties dialog.
+▸ To change the text color, click in the Styles Editor's Contents pane just after the existing [Color] code and then use Format, Font on the Editor's menu bar to open the Font properties dialog.
 Open the color picker and choose a color, then click OK.

 ▸ Click OK to close the Styles Editor, then click Close.